panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 `<EmployeesPage>` uses suspense to handle the fetching inside component `<EmployeesFetch>`.

 `resource.employees` inside `<EmployeesFetch>` is a specially [wrapped promise](https://github.com/gaearon/suspense-experimental-github-demo/blob/master/src/api.js#L33) that communicates in background with suspense.
-This way suspense knows when to "suspend" rendering of `<EmployeesFetch>`: until the resource is ready.
+This way suspense knows how long to "suspend" rendering of `<EmployeesFetch>`, and when the resource is ready, give it a go.

-In the end, you have a big win: *Suspense handles the async operation in a declarative and synchronous way*.
+Here's the big win: *Suspense handles async operations in a declarative and synchronous way*.

-The components are not cluttered with details of *how* data is fetched, rather they are declaratively using the resource to render the content.
+The components are not cluttered with details of *how* data is fetched.
+Rather they are declaratively using the resource to render the content.
 No lifecycles, no hooks, no `async/await`, no callbacks inside of the components: just rendering a resource.

 #### Benefits